 To do that, select both stack views in the document outline view.
 Then click the Embed in > Stack View to embed both stack views in a vertical stack view.
 After that, make sure that the alignment of the new stack view is set to Fill.
-This size of the stack view increases as the screen size grows.
 By setting the alignment property to Fill, this ensures the image views are resized automatically on larger screens.
 You will understand what I mean when we preview the UI on iPad.

 Cool, right?
-So far the UI looks good on iPhone 8.
+So far the UI looks good on iPhone 11 Pro.
 But if you preview the UI on other devices, it doesn't look as expected.
 The reason is that we haven't defined the layout constraints for the stack views.